Thinking of entering your title?

 The terms of entry can be found below.
 Good luck!

 Entries for the 2019 Prize will open in January 2019.
 Please check back shortly for information about how to enter your title.

 For any queries relating to your entry, please email firstname.lastname@example.org.

 Each book entered must be submitted by the book’s publisher.
-Before submitting your titles, please ensure you have read all the terms of entry on this page before submitting your entry/entries.
+Before submitting your titles, please ensure you have read and understood all the terms of entry on this page.

 For each book you are entering:

 - Complete the full online entry form.
 A separate form must be completed for each individual title submitted for the prize.

 - Send seven (non-returnable) copies of each books.
 Books require no cover note and may be sent directly from the warehouse.